alsy1035-ship-it/git-course/README.md

-This repo was made for documintary purposes i will be documenting what i learned every day from react to tailwindcss if you have any advice on coding or git in general i would be thankfull for it
+This repo was made for documintary purposes i will be documenting what i learned every day from react to tailwindcss if you have any advice on coding or git in general i would be thankfull for it note:this repo contains the latest project i made if you want to see the old ones for some reason you can find them in the tags menu

 🕳Day 1 :
   i tried downloading tailwindcss but i met some npm init and npm run dev issues.